bwr02/Mysten-Labs-SuiChat/Use Cases/Sophia Use Case 1.md

     * sentTo --> used to store id of person recieving message
     * currID --> used to store current user ID

-**Precondition**: User has an associated ID and has previously sent no messages (i.e. when querying "sent messages", it comes up as none), current state of newMessage variable = NULL, current state of sendTo = NULL
+**Precondition**: User has an associated ID and current state of newMessage variable = NULL, current state of sendTo = NULL

 **Basic Path**: